Lightning Detection Warning System

 Evidence of the Effectiveness of Lightning Detection Warning System

-- Earth Networks reports that lightning kills over 2,000 people worldwide each year.
+• Earth Networks reports that lightning tragically kills over 2,000 people worldwide each year, highlighting the need for effective warnings.

-- The lightning location system significantly improves the accuracy of lightning angle measurement.
+• The system significantly improves the accuracy of lightning angle measurement, crucial for pinpointing threats.

-- Such systems enhance preparedness and safety by providing timely alerts.
+• Such tailored systems enhance preparedness and safety by providing precise, timely alerts to those at immediate risk.

 We create a plan that works